- Home

 When do I need a VPAT?

-If you are using an educational technology not provided by UMass Boston, a URL link to the vendor VPAT in the course syllabus is strongly recommended.
-Learning Design Services continues to improve the list of vendor VPAT templates.
-If you would like to add a vendor/product to the list, please contact Learning Design Services.
+If you are using an educational technology not provided by UMass Boston, viewing the VPAT before selecting the technology and adding a link to the vendor VPAT in the course syllabus is strongly recommended.